Home Heat Pump Guide

 In practice, this has a very small impact:

 If you have a well-insulated home with a properly sized heat pump, you are unlikely to feel any difference during a defrost cycle.
 The system recovers quickly — usually within a few minutes of normal operation.
+Wondering if your home needs new radiators for a heat pump?
+Larger radiators add more thermal mass, further cushioning the defrost impact.

 Energy Impact of the Defrost Cycle